MicrosoftDocs/Viva/WorkplaceAnalytics/Use/View-download-and-export-query-results.md

    * **DirectQuery** (*recommended*) – As you create Power BI visuals, the Connector will provide the aggregated data to support them.
    * **Import** – Requires you to identify how you want to aggregate the data first.
 That data is then imported into Power BI and from there you can create your visualizations.

-6. The first time you use the Power BI Connector for a partition ID, or when your authentication token expires, and you're prompted to sign in, select **Sign in**, enter your Office 365 credentials, and then select **Connect**:
+6. The first time you use the Power BI Connector for a partition ID, or when your authentication token expires, and you're prompted to sign in, select **Sign in**, enter your Microsoft 365 credentials, and then select **Connect**:

 7. In the **Power BI Navigator**, select the query name or standard person metrics that you want to analyze, and then select **Load**.